 - All about DC Power supplies – this page will introduce you to DC power supplies.
 You probably have several in your house already, and this lesson will tell you more about how they work and how you can use them.

 Safety Warning: When inserting components on or removing components from a breadboard always unplug power supply first!
+You are likely to damage your components if you are changing your circuit while it is still powered.

 Things You’ll Need